christianparpart/old_flow/README.md

 ### Strings

 All strings in flow are immutable.
-So all string instructions do not disinguish between strings from constant table, dynamically allocated strings, or strings as retrieves from another virtual machine instruction (such as a native function call).
+So all string instructions do not disinguish between strings from constant table, dynamically allocated strings, or strings as retrieved from another virtual machine instruction (such as a native function call).

 ### Instruction Stream